Murtatrxx/roblox-projects/README.md

 <h2><strong>🙍‍♂️ About Me</strong></h2>

 👋 Hello, I'm Murtatrxx, you can call me by ImRopoxPro.
 I'm experienced Roblox LUA scripter about 2 years.
-I'm trying to be as active as I can be.
+I'm trying to be as active as I can be (3-4 hours/day), I can work up to 😯 <strong>37</strong> hours per week (this is my record - 09.05.2021).
 I am accepting short-term or medium-term jobs because I am already in a long-term project.
-Do you need a scripter why are you waiting, hire me!
+Do you need a scripter why are you waiting, <strong>hire me!</strong>

 <h2><strong>📞 Contact</strong></h2>